zilangchen/zilangchen.github.io/_pages/about.md

 ## Profile

 I am an undergraduate at the **Shien-Ming Wu School of Intelligent Engineering**, South China University of Technology (SCUT), where I will receive my B.Eng. in Intelligent Manufacturing Engineering in July 2026.
 My research interests lie at the intersection of machine learning, robotics, and embedded systems.
-I am particularly interested in developing camera-free sensing systems for soft robotics, real-time motion planning algorithms, and deploying lightweight machine learning models on resource-constrained devices.
+My long-term goal is to build simulation-driven learning systems that enable humanoid robots to acquire generalizable embodied skills and transfer them safely to the real world.

 ## Contact